MetaMask/metamask-mobile/app/component-library/components/Avatars/Avatar/foundation/AvatarBase/README.md

 # AvatarBase

-The AvatarBase is a **wrapper** component responsible for enforcing dimensions and border radius for AvatarBase components.
+The AvatarBase component is a base component of the [Avatar](../../Avatar.tsx).
+It contains all the shared configurations and styling amongst all Avatar variants and should not be used unless creating a new type of Avatar.

 ## Props